tardate/LittleArduinoProjects/Kinetics/HomopolarJouleThiefBlinky/README.md

-# #410 HomopolarJouleThiefBlinky
+# #410 The Bouncy Thief LED Blinking Machine

-A totally Rube-Goldberg mechanism for blinking an LED with a AAA battery.
+A totally Rube-Goldberg contraption for blinking an LED with a AAA battery, homopolar motor and joule thief mechanisms.

 Click on the image for a quick demo..